 Program of Study.
 After regular status has been granted, it is in the student's best interest to have an official program of study filed with the Graduate College at the earliest possible date.
 When the program of study is filed, a supervisory committee is appointed by the dean of the Graduate College upon the recommendation of the head of the academic unit (verified by the signature on the program of study).
 Changes in the planned program may be made by the student's supervisory committee, with the approval of the head of the academic unit and the dean of the Graduate College.
-Forms for the submission of the program of study are available in the Graduate College and in the Graduation section of the Office of the Registrar, Student Services Building.
+Forms for the submission of the program of study are available in the Graduate College, in the Graduate College, in the Graduate College, or on the Web at www.asu.edu/registrar/forms/pos.html.
 A student is not eligible to apply for the comprehensive or final examination until a program of study has been approved and any foreign language requirement completed.